 It has been brought to our attention that you may have received a letter or email from a company called Fair Expo asking you to make a payment towards digital media exposure on Fairexpo.info.
 Thank you very much to those of you who alerted us to this.

 PLEASE NOTE this is a scam and has absolutely nothing to do with Brand Licensing Europe or UBM and we’d advise that you do not communicate with this organisation.

 If you are ever in doubt about a piece of communication you receive in relation to BLE please don’t hesitate to check with us.
 Companies to be particularly vigilant about include FairGuide.com, Construct Data Verlag, Expo Guide (Mexico) and Event Fair.
-These companies send misleading directory services forms.
+These companies send misleading directory services forms or ask for payments that are completely unrelated to BLE.
 Unsuspecting exhibitors who sign and return the form are then contracted into a three-year, non-retractable agreement, which could cost the exhibitor a significant amount of money.

 If you fall victim to this scam: